cyberwitch/calcutil/readme.txt

 9)Compatibility with Symbolic and old versions of Omnicalc.
 Symbolic and certain versions of Omnicalc use modified tokens that look like csc( instead of real(00.
 If you chain with these apps, then by default CalcUtil will turn modified tokens into their real(xx equivalent, when you run the function at the homescreen or in a program.
 To have CalcUtil turn the token back into the csc( form, select the option in the settings screen for supporting legacy tokens.

 10)In the program menu, you can now access additional features.
 Highlight a program and press keys to act on it.
 Press Alpha-L to toggle it's edit-locked status.
 Press Alpha-A to toggle it's archived/unarchived status.
-Press [+] to view more information about the seelcted program.
+You can see further information about a program on the right side of the screen (locked/unlocked, size in bytes, assembly/basic, and MirageOS icon).

 Known Bugs
 ----------